vpaeder/tplink_m7350_cpp/README.md

 Note that it may work with other TP-Link models, but I only have that one to test.
 Returns on experience (with hardware and firmware versions) are of course welcome.

+**Important note:** the latest firmware has a new log-in mechanism incompatible with the current version of this code.

 # Requirements
 - RapidJSON - https://rapidjson.org
 - CURL - https://curl.haxx.se/libcurl/